 4.2.3.1 Emulation

 Emulation uses a system’s actual algorithms or functions to mimic how a system will behave.
-For NDT, duplicates of the network traffic functions and network management functions are executed in an NDT environment.
+For NDT, duplicates of the network functions and/or network management functions are executed in an NDT environment.

-To emulate the behaviour of a mobile network, it is necessary to create an NDT environment which contains virtualized network equipment, network traffic functions, network management functions, and all the configuration and status data for this equipment/functions.
+To emulate the behaviour of a mobile network, it is necessary to create an NDT environment which contains virtualized network equipment, network functions, network management functions, and all the configuration and status data for this equipment/functions.
 To measure the reaction to network traffic, the NDT environment also contains traffic generators.

-To test how the mobile network would respond in a certain scenario, the operator configures the NDT environment, for example synchronizing configuration data from the mobile network to the emulated network.
-The operator may also configure traffic generators to mimic appropriate traffic.
-The algorithms in the network equipment, network traffic functions and network management functions are allowed to execute, and the results are observed.
-For example, the network operator may observe performance data and alarms issued by the network management functions.

 4.2.3.2 Simulation

 Simulation uses a mathematical model to mimic how a system will behave.
-For NDT, models of the behaviour of network traffic functions and network management functions are combined to mimic the behaviour of the overall mobile network (or part thereof).
+For NDT, models of the behaviour of network functions and/or network management functions to mimic the behaviour of the overall mobile network (or part thereof).

-To simulate the behaviour of a mobile network, it is necessary to create an NDT environment which combines the models of network equipment, network traffic functions, network management functions, with the relevant configuration and status data for this equipment/functions.
+To simulate the behaviour of a mobile network, it is necessary to create an NDT environment which combines the models of network equipment, network functions and/or network management functions, with the relevant configuration and status data for this equipment/functions.
 To measure the reaction to network traffic, the network traffic is also modelled.

-To test how the mobile network would respond in a certain scenario, the operator configures the NDT environment, for example synchronizing configuration data from the mobile network to the emulated network.
-The operator may also configure traffic models to mimic appropriate traffic.
-The mathematical models of the network equipment, network traffic functions and network management functions are used to estimate the individual behaviours and their interactions, and the results are observed.
-For example, the network operator may observe performance data and alarms issued by the network management functions.

 4.2.3.3 Comparison of emulation and simulation

 Emulation has the advantage of more accurate behaviour, especially in complex systems that are experiencing abnormal cases.
-Complex systems may suffer from emergent behaviours (such as oscillations or race conditions) that result from combining the individual behaviours of multiple components.
-Because emulation accurately mimics the individual behaviours, it is more likely also to mimic any unexpected system-level emergent behaviours.
-For example, see clause IV of [3] “The primary advantage of using a network emulator – as opposed to a simulator – for […] experiments is that an emulation environment affords higher fidelity, and real […] appliances can be tested on it.
-This can expose unforeseen implementation vulnerabilities, protocol interactions, and resource constraints.
-This is because an emulation testbed uses real computers with limited resources, and real applications and operating systems running on them, to faithfully represent every host in an experiment.
-Flaws and vulnerabilities are not abstracted by a simplified simulation model.”

 Emulation also has the advantage that there is no need to create a mathematical model of the behaviour of each individual component.
 The vendor-provided software for each emulated component can be executed in the emulation environment and should produce the expected behaviour.

 Emulation has the disadvantage that it is resource-expensive, because the emulation environment will require a similar amount of compute/storage/network resources as a real network.
 Therefore, the primary advantage of simulation is to reduce cost.